Johnson & Johnson Ovarian Cancer Lawsuit Update 2026

 What Raises the Risk of Ovarian Cancer?

 There’s no guaranteed way to avoid it, but certain habits may help.
 Staying active, eating more whole foods and fewer processed ones, and keeping your weight in a healthy range can all make a difference.
 Some research shows that taking birth control pills for several years might help lower risk too.
-And on the flip side, things like processed meats, too much sugar, and alcohol—worth cutting back on.
+And on the flip side, things like processed meats, too much sugar, and alcohol are worth cutting back on.

-Signs It Might Be Ovarian Cancer
+What Are the Signs It Might Be Ovarian Cancer?

 • Bloating